linyx1998/ML-with-Graph-Final-Project/README.md

-# **Reproduction and Extension for Paper: Node Embeddings and Exact Low-Rank Representations of Complex Networks**
+# **Reproduction and Extension
+# Paper: Node Embeddings and Exact Low-Rank Representations of Complex Networks**